qphl/MessageDispatch.KurrentDB/README.md

-# PharmaxoScientific.MessageDispatch.EventStore
+# PharmaxoScientific.MessageDispatch.KurrentDB
-A package to use EventStore with CorshamScience.MessageDispatch.
+A package to use KurrentDB with PharmaxoScientific.MessageDispatch.KurrentDB